Btodhunter/blog_posts/anchore_inline_scan.md

 ```

 # Running the Anchore inline-scan container as a service
 For CI/CD tools that do not allow docker command execution, the anchore/inline-scan container can be utilized as a service within your pipeline infrastructure.
 This allows interaction with anchore engine as though it was running on premises, but without the need to manage any of the infrastructure.
-On certain platforms (such as GitLab) this method can offer better performance over using the inline_scan script.
+On certain platforms (such as GitLab) this method can offer better performance over using the inline_scan wrapper script.

 ## CodeFresh implementation
 This job requires that the following environment variables are set - `IMAGE_NAME, IMAGE_TAG, DOCKER_USER, DOCKER_PASS`.
 These variables can be setup in the CodeFresh console at `settings -> pipelines -> environment variables`.
-This method also requires creating a CodeFresh image registry token at `user settings -> codefresh registry -> generate`, this token can then be used in the `DOCKER_PASS` variable, which will be used to give anchore engine pull privileges.
+This method also requires creating a CodeFresh image registry token at `user settings -> codefresh registry -> generate`, this token can then be used in the `DOCKER_PASS` variable, which is utilized to give anchore engine pull privileges to the CodeFresh registry.

 #### codefresh.yml - [Github Link](https://github.com/Btodhunter/ci-demos/blob/master/codefresh.yml)
 ```yaml